Are you asking and wondering “Schmidlifer?”

 Over the course of my life, I’ve accepted my calling: to help others, especially women over the age of 40, gain confidence in their own abilities and dreams.

 - I was honored to be chosen to be part of the CLCC leadership team as a mentor coach for the 2016 and 2017 classes.
+I now serve as the mentor coach coordinator and it’s an honor to work with amazing women.

 - I’m an optimist with realist tendencies.
 Which, at times. comes across in my sarcastic sense of humor.